REFEDS/MRPS/mrps.md

 *	Ensuring all required information is present in the metadata;
 *	Ensuring metadata is correctly formatted;
 *	Ensuring protocol endpoints are properly protected with TLS / SSL certificates.

+#### 5.5 Domain Validation

+Where required the Federation Operator SHALL establish a Members’s right to use a domain name in one of the following ways:

+* A Members’s canonical name matches the registrant information shown in public WHOIS records held by the corresponding DNS registrar;
+* A DNS registrar confirms the Members’s eligibility from privately-held information; or
+* A Registered Representative of the Member attests to the Member’s right to use the domain name; and can demonstrate operational control of the domain name by completing Domain Control Validation [DCV] using any of the mechanisms commonly accepted by public certification authorities.
+* A Member MAY be granted the right to make use of a specific domain name through a permission letter from the domain owner on a per-entity basis.
+Permission SHALL NOT be regarded as including permission for the use of sub-domains.

 ## 6. Entity Management